richardpiazza/LocaleSupport/README.md

 ### LocaleSupport

 This module is focused on implementing localized strings within apps themselves.
-Highlighted by the `ExpressibleByLocalizedString` protocol.
+Highlighted by the `LocalizedStringConvertible` protocol.

 **Apple Platforms Note**: